Luzhou: Economy

 Luzhou has always been a hub of economic activities in the tri-province border area of Sichuan, Yunnan, and Guizhou.
 Food, liquor, and chemicals production, along with construction equipment manufacturing are the most important industries of the local economy.
-Total GDP reached 33.11 billion yuan in 2006 (per capita 7,819 yuan).
+In 2006, Luzhou's total GDP reached 33.11 billion yuan (7,819 yuan per capita).

 Liquor industry

 Luzhou is a center of liquor production, particularly baijiu.
 Luzhou Laojiao (泸州老窖 (Luzhou Old Fermentation Pit)) and Gulin Langjiu (古蔺郎酒) are the two best known brands with national and international reputation.
-Over 200 liquor products are listed as national and provincial products with good market share in China and abroad.

 Machine construction industry

 Luzhou is a manufacturing center of hydraulic trucks, cranes and excavators in China.
 Among the cities along the Yangtze River, Luzhou is the second largest producer of hydraulic trucks, after Shanghai.